-- 15 Oakwood to New Dorp Beach Drainage Area B - 16
+Oakwood to New Dorp Beach - Drainage Area B

 In the case of Drainage Area B, the excess runoff is blocked by an existing dune.
 The proposed LOP would be located somewhat landward of the existing dune because the post-Sandy availability of acquired real-estate affords a more cost effective alignment for the buried seawall/armored levee.
 The realignment reduces reach length of the buried seawall by over 1,000 feet and reduces the wave heights at the LOP during a coastal storm.
 The new alignment, however, decreases the natural flood storage volume and therefore would cause an increase in interior flood stages compared to the existing conditions.
-In order to meet the minimum facility requirement of not inducing flooding, an excavated pond (see Figure 2-3) providing 204,000 cubic yards of additional storage is required.
+In order to meet the minimum facility requirement of not inducing flooding, a 46 acre excavated pond (see Figure 2-3) providing 94,200 cubic yards of additional storage that is required.
 The proposed excavation essentially offsets the storage lost by relocating the LOP landward.

-5 The minimum facility for Drainage Area B includes a tide gate on pond to control the inflow to and outflow from the drainage area.
-It would be constructed to elevation 20.5 NGVD29 with the 6 same features as the tide gate in Area A, but with slight variations in dimension.
-New chambers 7 8 containing flap and sluice gate would also be added at the existing Ebitts Street, New Dorp Lane, 9 and Tysens Lane outfalls.
-The minimum facility would also include a road raising along Mill Road to an elevation of approximately 7.1 feet NGVD29 and Kissam Avenue to an elevation of 10 approximately 7.1 feet NGVD29.
-The Mill Road raising would disallow the spillover of 11 12 floodwater from Drainage Area A to Drainage Area B, while the Kissam Avenue road raising would provide vehicle access to the buried seawall/armored levee during storm events (USACE 13 2015).
-14
+The minimum facility for Drainage Area B includes a tide gate on pond to control the inflow to and outflow from the drainage area.
+It would be constructed to elevation 20.5 NGVD29 with the same features as the tide gate in Area A, but with slight variations in dimension.
+New chambers containing flap and sluice gate would also be added at the existing Ebitts Street, New Dorp Lane, and Tysens Lane outfalls.
+The minimum facility would also include a road raising along Mill Road to an elevation of approximately 7.1 feet NGVD29 and Kissam Avenue to an elevation of approximately 7.1 feet NGVD29.
+The Mill Road raising would disallow the spillover of floodwater from Drainage Area A to Drainage Area B, while the Kissam Avenue road raising would provide vehicle access to the buried seawall/armored levee during storm events (USACE 2016).